-At BrightEdge, we take employee onboarding very seriously.
+At BrightEdge, we take employee onboarding and our employee training program very seriously.
 We’ve found the faster new hires get “on board” through intensive training and immersion in our corporate culture, the more productive they are in contributing to our performance.

 Our findings are based on the lessons we’ve learned since our founding as a Silicon Valley startup in 2007.
 And there’s no teacher more valuable than experience.

-In this post, we’ll share the key elements of our innovative training program that has made all the difference in fueling our growth by accelerating the integration of new employees.
+In this post, we’ll share the key elements of our innovative, employee training program that has made all the difference in fueling our growth by accelerating the integration of new employees.

 BrightEdge Onboarding: The Challenges Faced

 Our onboarding program involves training new hires in SEO industry best practices and how our SaaS platform helps clients achieve their SEO and content marketing goals.

 We now employ approximately 300 people globally; this means we’ve had to meet the challenge of creating an employee training program that speaks to all of the diverse professionals across teams.